xAPI-vle/xAPI-vle-recipe/recipes/assignment-graded.md

 ```

 ### Result
-The result object can include scaled, raw, min and max score, success, and response (the instructor's feedback).
+The result entity can include scaled, raw, min and max score, success, and response (the instructor's feedback).
 See [result](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md#result).
-In the Jisc profile, the use of the object and any of its properties is optional.
+In the Jisc profile, the use of the result entity and any of its properties is optional.

 See the [vocabulary](../vocabulary.md) page for a definition of the http://xapi.jisc.ac.uk/grade extension.